DataThings/datathings.github.io/start/minimal.md

 });
 ```

 Note that graph processing and traversing is fully asynchronous.
 So all operations are done inside of callbacks in order not to block the code execution.
-The [next tutorial](temporal.md) explores the temporal aspect of our graph database.